• Skip to primary navigation

 Instructions

-• Spread the broccoli on a sheet pan large enough to accommodate in a single layer.
+• Spread the broccoli in a single layer on the sheet pan.

 • Roast in a preheated oven for about 15-20 minutes or until the ends begin to brown.

-• Remove the broccoli from the oven and immediately drizzle with the remaining tablespoon of olive oil and lemon juice (If using, can sprinkle grated cheese over the tops).
+• Remove the broccoli from the oven and immediately drizzle with 1 tablespoon of lemon juice (If using, can sprinkle grated cheese over the tops).

 • Serve immediately.